MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-secure-apps-app-hygiene-features.md

 Have you ever wanted to see the apps that your organization owns but isn't using, but didn't know how to?
 Or clean up unused or expiring credentials more easily?
 Azure AD includes recommendations to help you identify such apps, and the **App governance** page in Microsoft 365 Defender provides an app hygiene feature suite that includes controls and insights on unused apps, unused credentials, and expiring credentials.

-These features enable automatic control over these apps and provide additional app behavior context to help you determine the risk these apps pose in your environment.
+These features enable automatic control over these apps and provide extra app behavior context to help you determine the risk these apps pose in your environment.

 Watch this video for a brief explanation of these features: